oskarrough/slaytheweb/README.md

 Every game starts in a dungeon.
 A dungeon has a path of rooms.
 There are different types of rooms: Monster and Campfire.
 One day there'll be more like Merchant and Treasure or a "random" room.

 ## Links

+A collection of related things, inspiration and ideas.

 - FTL, Into The Breach, Darkest Dungeon, Dungeon of the Endless, Spelunky, Rogue Legacy,
 - [Pollywog Games: A history of roguelite deck building games](https://pollywog.games/rgdb/)